-- General, Special Revenue, Debt Service and Capital Projects Funds. - Expenditures in constant dollars. - Increasing results may indicate that the cost of providing services is outstripping the government's ability to pay (i.e., the local government may be unable to maintain services at current levels). - The unfavorable rating is more related to the benchmark than the City itself.
-The majority of the entities used to develop the benchmark information do not have both a housing program or large capital fund such as the City's Local Option Sales Tax.
+- General, Special Revenue, Debt Service and Capital Projects Funds. - Expenditures in constant dollars. - Increasing results may indicate that the cost of providing services is outstripping the government's ability to pay (i.e., the local government may be unable to maintain services at current levels). - The rating is unfavorable due to an increase in capital expenditures over the past three fiscal years which were funded with bond proceeds.
+The last three years include bond proceeds spent from the Local Option Gas Tax Revenue Bond, Series 2016, the Infrastructure Sales Surtax Revenue Bond, Series 2017 and the three Redevelopment Revenue Bonds, Series 2017.
+Until bond proceed spending starts to decline, the capital expenditures paid from the bond proceeds will have a negative impact on this indicator.